plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/amir/13_a_ssh2john.png)
 ![](/blog/images/shares/pics/amir/13_b_john.png)

 We have successfully cracked **user amir**'s SSH Key password, which is **hello6**.
-Now that we have the key and password, we should be able to SSH into the machine as user amir.
+Now that we have the key and password, we should be able to SSH into the machine as user **amir**.
 The only thing stopping us is that we did not find an open, listening SSH service on our initial port scan.
 Our original scan was limited in the number of ports it scanned.
 We will run another **nmap** scan, this time scanning **all TCP ports**.
 If this SSH server is running on a **non-standard port**, we should be able to find it.

 ![](/blog/images/shares/pics/amir/14.png)

 We find there are a number of non-standard ports open.
 We try to **SSH connect** to them with our known username, password, and key file, and find that a **SSH server** is listening on **port 27853**.
-See successfully have **shell access** as user **amir**.
+We successfully have **shell access** as user **amir**.

 ![](/blog/images/shares/pics/amir/15.png)